top of page

 School of Chemisty, with Dr. Rob Neely

 Krystian completed his PhD in the lab of Dr. Robert Neely and Dr. Francisco Fernandez-Trillo (University of Birmingham) and was involved in studies of DNA methylation using a combination of organic chemistry, enzyme-based methods and fluorescence imaging.
-During this time, I got an opportunity to explore the epigenetics of cancer thanks to collaboration with Dr. Clare Davies’ group.
-After a short postdoc in the Neely lab, Krystian is now a Senior Scientist at Tagomics Ltd, Birmingham.
+During this time, he got an opportunity to explore the epigenetics of cancer with the Davies lab.

 Dr Matthew Gillespie